MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 6. Once again, the program will check to see if the input provided is valid before providing an outcome.
 If the input is invalid, an error message will be shown, and the player will be guided to enter a valid input.

 ![Project flowchart](/documentation/flowcharts/flowchart.png)<br>
-*This image shows the flowchart used to help create this program*
+*This image shows the flowchart used to help create this program.*

 ## Surface Plane
 ### Project Features
+**Tucker**<br>
+Tucker is a friendly cowboy who loves to play Tic-Tac-Toe.
+He is the life of the party and the heart of the game, or so he thinks.
+He brings a joyful and personable feel to the game, providing anyone who plays it with a positive emotional experience.

 **Game instructions**<br>
 Only when the program is first run will users be presented with instructions that explain how to play Tic-Tac-Toe.
 Upon users choosing to play another round, the program skips past the instructions, and gets right back to the game.<br>
 ![Game instruction 1](/documentation/features/intro-instruction-1.png)